 Nine Acres Community Primary School offers children a broad and balanced curriculum through relevant topics of interest.
-Children with SEND have full access to the curriculum through the use of differentiation and variation as appropriate.
+Children with SEND have full access to the curriculum and in addition may have differentiated activities linked to their School Support Plans.

 Children with SEND are always included in daily school activities, school visits and after school activity clubs.
 Children are prepared in advance where necessary, for trips and changes to the schedule of the day to help minimise distress and enhance the child's school experience.